-On the complete opposite end of the spectrum are parents who need more and more information to overcome these challenges.
-These are the parents who want all of the information, all at one time, as soon as humanly possible.
-When they don’t get it, they get incredibly stressed and frustrated.
+Generally, parents tend to react in one of two ways to this challenge.
+Some are stressed out; they need minimal information, because if they are given too much information, they are immobilized and can’t do anything.
+On the complete opposite end of the spectrum are parents who need increasingly more information to overcome these challenges.
+These are the parents who want all of the information at one time, as soon as humanly possible.
+When they don’t get it, they become incredibly stressed and frustrated.

 The second stage of homeschooling high school is freshman year, which is grade 9, beginning at about age fourteen or fifteen.
-This is when keeping records and transcripts becomes really important, because you’ll be submitting them to colleges when your student applies in their senior year.
+This is when keeping records and transcripts becomes important, because you’ll be submitting them to colleges when your student applies in their senior year.

 The next stage in homeschooling high school is sophomore year, which is grade 10, about ages fifteen or sixteen.
-This is a time where you need to work on some specific things to prepare for college, such as making sure you’re covering the courses that most colleges require for admittance.
+This is a time when you need to work on some specific things to prepare for college, such as making sure you’re covering the courses that most colleges require for admittance.

 The next stage is junior year, eleventh grade, beginning at age sixteen or seventeen.
-This is the time to work on finding colleges that your student is interested in, and making some campus visits.
+This is the time to work on finding colleges your student is interested in, and for making some campus visits.

 The final stage of homeschooling high school is senior year, grade 12, at about ages seventeen to eighteen.
-Senior year is when your student actually applies to college and gets ready to graduate.
+Senior year is when your student applies to college and gets ready to graduate.

 Focus on the stage you are in, and what’s coming up, and avoid the temptation to get overwhelmed by the big picture!
 Step by step, you can successfully homeschool high school!